 U.S. 321 is a major roadway linking Hickory and the Charlotte region to the High Country.
 In just 20 miles, you’ll find a multitude of stores, galleries and outlets, from big-name manufacturers to smaller, lesser-known companies.
 While you’re here: Dubbed a “town inside a gallery” for good reason, downtown Lenoir features an outdoor gallery known as Tucker’s Sculpture Streetscape Gallery.
 The gallery showcases pieces in planters along Main Street and West Avenue, which are for sale and displayed for six months before being replaced with new ones.

 2 Hickory Furniture MartHickorySee on map

-Notable nearby: Visit Hollar Mill, home to popular Highland Avenue Restaurant, two breweries and more.
+Notable nearby: Visit the Crossing at Hollar Mill, home to popular Highland Avenue Restaurant, a brewery and more.
 Or, check out Hickory Museum of Art’s varied collection.

 3 High Point Furniture Retailers

 3 High Point Furniture RetailersHigh Point, Jamestown, ThomasvilleSee on map

 When local civic icons include “The World’s Largest Highboy Dresser,” you know you’re in the heart of furniture country.
 Stop in the High Point Visitors Bureau and pick up a Furniture Shopping Directory, then wind your way through dozens of small and large shops and galleries providing everything from Oriental rugs to dining room sets to decorative lighting.